yarjanefec/yarjanefec/README.md

 ### 🎨 Design Tools

-જ⁀➴ **Adobe Photoshop** — My all-time favorite for creating and editing amazing visuals!
+ღ **Adobe Photoshop** — My all-time favorite for creating and editing amazing visuals!
-•⩊• **Adobe After Effects** — For adding motion and magic to my projects.
+- **Adobe After Effects** — For adding motion and magic to my projects.

 ---